-- About one in 100 women gets a headache after an epidural.
+- About 1 in 100 women gets a headache after an epidural.
 If this happens, it can be treated.

-- Your back might be a bit sore for a day or two but epidurals don't cause long-term backache.
+- Your back might be a bit sore for a day or 2 but epidurals don't cause long-term backache.

 If you'd like to use any of these methods, it's important to discuss them with your midwife or doctor and let the hospital know beforehand.
 Most hospitals don't offer them for pain relief during labour.
 If you want to try an alternative technique, make sure that the practitioner is properly trained and experienced.